 “When organizing kids’ things in a home, I make a staging area where their book bags will land when they come home,” Souders says.
 “Parents help them to sort papers into keepsakes, ones for parents to keep (schedules, book orders, newsletters), and things that need to be returned [to school].”

 Ultimately, the way you get organized kids is to raise organized kids.
 And the younger you can start, the better.

 And, yes, this means you are also going to have to keep your things organized, too.

-Lauren Williams, owner of Casual Uncluttering LLC, in Woodinville, Wash., says one way to train your child to be responsible for clean-up is to involve them in the process from the beginning – as in, when you’re setting up the room in the first place.
+Lauren Williams, owner of Casual Uncluttering LLC, in Woodinville, Wash., says one way to train your child to be responsible for clean-up is to involve them in the process from the beginning.

 Buy several colors of baskets or bins, and then let your child determine which toys belong in which bins.
 This is good for a couple of reasons.

 One, you’re really engraining the idea that two things go together — the stuffed animals belong in that bin.

 But perhaps more importantly, you’re allowing the kids to make associations that make sense for them.
 You might believe that all the trucks belong in one basket, while the stuffed animals belong in another.
 But if your son likes to make his favorite bear ride in his toy fire truck, he probably thinks they should be stored together.
 (Bonus: maybe he won’t drag out ALL the trucks if they aren’t all in the same bin.)